nomensa/FormBuilder-Laravel/CONTRIBUTING.md

 git push origin v0.6.0
 ```

-Change directory back up to the application, SSH into your vagrant box and tell Composer to use the new version of the package:
+Change directory back up 3 levels to app level and tell Composer to use the new version of the package:

 ```
 $ composer update nomensa/form-builder
-$ composer require nomensa/form-builder 0.6.0
+$ composer require nomensa/form-builder ~0.19.2
 ```

+_N.B.
+I recommend using the tilda to lock major and minor version number but allow patch version to be higher._